Lonnie Burr (May 31, 1943)

 "I was always on time, always knew my lines, marks, dance steps, lyrics, etc. and was polite and pleasant about it all - even when I thought the material or choreography was not up to the best standards".

 When the Mouseketeer tours to Australia were organized in May 1959, and again in Spring 1960, Lonnie was asked to take part, but declined.
 Lonnie attended Hollywood Professional School, where he got his high school diploma at fourteen.
 He then attended San Fernando Valley College, and later received a Masters in Theatre Arts from UCLA.
 His professional career revolved around the stage, television, and writing for many years, as he alternated between New York and Los Angeles.
-He started doing films again in 1968, and worked fairly consistently up to the mid-nineties.
+He started doing films again in 1968, and worked fairly consistently up to 1999 in television, and 2003 in theater.

 Lonnie helped with some of the creative work for the televised 1980 Mouseketeer reunion, but due to strike-related delays and a performing commitment as the lead in a Las Vegas production of George M, ended up missing the big tap number in the show.
 His creative efforts go beyond choreography; Lonnie has written two books, several plays, and had many poems published and later collected into an anthology.

 Lonnie has his own web site, on which visitors can learn about the details of his long pre- and post-MMC careers.
 He also has given more published interviews than anyone but Annette on the subject of the Mickey Mouse Club, in most of which he has been quite frank.
 You can read some of them in the books listed in the Media section, particularly his 2009 memoir, Confessions of an Accidental Mouseketeer.
-This sometimes brutally candid work has engendered more than a bit of controversary since it was published.
+This sometimes brutally candid work has engendered more than a bit of controversy since it was published, and was augmented with new material for it's second edition, The Accidental Mouseketeer, published in 2014.